Turn an evaluated LLM change into an immutable release bundle, promote it through measured traffic, and roll back without losing lineage.

 4assigned_to_candidate=True

 5existing_stable_thread_pinned_after_widen=TrueThe dictionary is a teaching fixture.
-A real router persists assignments in conversation state or a rollout store, expires them when each conversation ends, and records the resolved release ID in traces.
+A real router persists assignments in conversation state or a rollout store, writes the first assignment atomically so concurrent opening turns can't disagree, expires it when the conversation ends, and records the resolved release ID in traces.
 Stickiness is normal-routing behavior, not permission to keep serving a failed candidate: an abort must override it.

 Offline evidence proves behavior on frozen examples.
 A live window tests traffic mix, serving latency, error rate, and evidence failures under actual request volume.
-Define those thresholds before sending any candidate traffic.
+Define those thresholds and a minimum sample size before sending any candidate traffic.
+A rate computed from a handful of requests isn't enough evidence to widen exposure.
+For this incident assistant, support is a hard safety invariant: one live unsupported serve fails the window rather than being absorbed into an error budget.

 1@dataclass(frozen=True)